ARM-software/astc-encoder/Utils/Example/README.md

-# About
+# Library usage example

-This is a minimal example of using the astcenc codec API.
+This is a minimal example of using the astcenc codec as a library in another project.
 This sample shows:

   * How to include astcenc as an external project CMake dependency.
   * How to use the API to compress and decompress an image.